cunybpl/nycet_pnp/src/content/measurement_techniques/electrical-spot-measurement.md

 #### Single-phase Wire Configurations

 A single-phase electrical distribution system typically consists of a hot wire and a neutral wire.
-The hot wire provides current to the load while the neutral wire returns the current to the supply in order to complete the circuit.
-To measure power draw of a single-phase system, the voltage across the hot wire and neutral wire is measured and the current of the hot wire is measured.
+The hot wire provides current to the load, while the neutral wire returns the current to the supply in order to complete the circuit.
+To measure the power draw of a single-phase system, measure the voltage across the hot wire and neutral wire, and measure the current of the hot wire.
 Figures 2 and 3 are examples of how measurement equipment offered by the FELL are connected on a single-phase system.

 <a href="/images/measurement-technique/electrical-spot-measurement/rms-figure2.png">
 <figure class="figure">